slavaim/MacOSX-Network-Sockets-Filter/README.md

 ##Injecting modified data

-It is important to understand that the buffers are shared between user mode client and the kernel mode filter(NKE) but not with a socket.
+It is important to understand that the buffers are shared between a user mode client and the kernel mode filter(NKE) but not with a socket.
 If you want to inject modified data you should copy it from buffers to a deferred packet `struct _PendingPktQueueItem` when processing a client response in `NkeSocketFilter::processServiceResponse` before calling `gSocketFilter->releaseDataBuffersAndDeliverNotifications( response->buffersToRelease )`.
 Then a call to `soObj->reinjectDeferredData( NkeSocketObject::NkeSocketDataAll )` will inject modified data.

 ##Filter loading